mideind/BinPackage/README.md

 ----

-BinPackage includes certain additions and modifications to the original BÍN source data.
+BinPackage includes certain additions and modifications to the original BÍN source data, the visibility of which is controlled via option flags.
 These are documented above and also explained in detail in the source code file `tools/binpack.py`, available in the project's GitHub repository.